 (4) The CEO must on at least one occasion before a public auction is conducted under subregulation (3)(a) cause a notice to be published in the Gazette describing the property to be offered for sale and giving the time, date and place of the auction.

-(5) The net proceeds of an auction sale conducted under this regulation must be credited to the Consolidated Fund.
+(5) The net proceeds of an auction sale conducted under this regulation must be credited to the Consolidated Account 2.

-[Regulation 10 inserted in Gazette 28 July 2000 pp.4000-1.]
+[Regulation 10 inserted in Gazette 28 Jul 2000 p.
+4000-1.]

 11. First aid and emergency medical care